AI Agent API

 Connection refused / timeoutWrong host or port.
 Confirm the base URL and that the instance is reachable over HTTPS from your machine.

 405 Method Not Allowed on a browser visitExpected — the endpoint answers GET with 405 and Allow: POST.
 MCP requests are POST.
-There is no server-initiated SSE in v1.
+Protocol 2026-07-28 removed the GET stream endpoint, so 405 is the required behaviour.

 A tool isn't in tools/listIts exposure flag is false.
 Check ai.mcp.expose.host_cli / ai.mcp.expose.import_template / ai.mcp.expose.assistant.